sahib/misc/performance/3_memory.rst

 ==========

 * Can map files (among other things) to a processes' memory.
-* File contents are loaded
+* File contents are loaded TODO

 .. note::